Shenandoah, Iowa

 Shenandoah is a city in Page and Fremont counties in Iowa, United States.
 The population was 4,925 at the time of the 2020 U.S. census.
 Once referred to as the "seed and nursery center of the world," Shenandoah is the home to Earl May Seed Company and the radio station KMA, founded by Earl E. May.
 The early live radio stations gave many performers their start, including The Everly Brothers and Charlie Haden.

 History

+Wabash Combindation Depot in western Shenandoah.

 Shenandoah, originally known as Fair Oaks, was platted in 1870, shortly after the arrival of the Chicago, Burlington and Quincy Railroad into the neighborhood.
 Its name is derived from the local valley's resemblance to the Shenandoah Valley, in Virginia.

 In 1885, a smallpox epidemic in Shenandoah prompted the closing of schools, and the cancellation of church services and public meetings.
 Quarantine orders were established for households with smallpox, and guards were posted outside affected homes.
 On June 11, J.C.
 Wilson was employed as quarantine officer.
 During this time, Shenandoah musician W.F.
 Strong composed a piano arrangement called "Quarantine Polka".